-Professor Rajeev R. Bhattacharya, Ph.D. has over two decades’ research, consulting, and teaching experience in finance, economics, and Big Data.
+Professor Rajeev R. Bhattacharya, Ph.D. has twenty-five years' research, consulting, and teaching experience in finance, economics, and Big Data.
 He is a finance professor at Johns Hopkins University and has served on the full-time faculty of University of Maryland, Georgetown University, Washington University in St. Louis, and University of New South Wales.
 He teaches financial economics, capital markets, derivatives, applied microeconomics, and industrial organization.

 He has recently published a book titled Options and Market Efficiency: A Big Data Approach.
 He has also published on securities class actions and efficiency of capital markets; options; capital asset pricing model (CAPM); agency theory; price wars and pricing; trust (over 1,050 citations); and other topics, in journals such as Berkeley Business Law Journal (“the top commercial law journal in the country”), Annals of Financial Economics, Journal of International Business and Law, Journal of Business, Entrepreneurship and the Law, Santa Clara Law Review, and Academy of Management Review (the best journal in management), in conference proceedings such as those of the Econometric Society (the leading scholarly organization for quantitative economics and finance); and in the Palgrave Encyclopedia (the ultimate authority on scholarly writing).
 A recent publication of his in finance and Big Data is profiled on the website of Stanford University.

 He has worked with leading consulting firms such as Boston Consulting Group, Law & Economics Consulting Group, and Berkeley Research Group (where he was Managing Director).